Social Mobility Sub-Committee

 v.
 Implement such initiatives as the BRC may from time to time direct.

 vi.
-Advise the Chairman of the BRC on any changes to the Inn’s existing and proposed activities and provision as might improve social mobility at the Bar.
+Advise the Chair of the BRC on any changes to the Inn’s existing and proposed activities and provision as might improve social mobility at the Bar.

 4. The sub-committee shall report not less than quarterly to the BRC.

-5. The sub-committee shall have a chairman who shall be a member of the BRC appointed by the Chairman of the BRC.
+5. The sub-committee shall have a chairman who shall be a member of the BRC appointed by the Chair of the BRC.

-6. The sub-committee shall comprise members of the Inn appointed by the Chairman of the BRC.
+6. The sub-committee shall comprise members of the Inn appointed by the Chair of the BRC.
 The majority of the members of the sub-committee shall be members of Hall.

 Frequency of meetings